Now or Never (Nick Carter album)

 Now or Never is the debut solo album by Nick Carter, best known as a member of the Backstreet Boys, released on October 29, 2002 by Jive Records.
 The album debuted at #17 in its first week on the Billboard 200, selling some 70,000 copies during first week in U.S. It fell out of the top 50 in its second week, but sold well enough to be certified Gold by the RIAA in December 2002.
 Two singles were released from the album, neither of which had any impact on the US charts.
 The first single, "Help Me", reach number 9 on the Canadian Singles Chart.
-"I Got You" was a major hit in Europe and Southeast Asia.
+"I Got You" was a minor hit in Europe and Southeast Asia.
 A sneak preview of the album was attached to the end of the fourth album of Carter's younger brother Aaron, Another Earthquake.